civican/legisinfo/44-1/bills/C-20/bill_text.md

   **(10)** As soon as feasible after receiving a complaint under subsection (8),

-    the Commission must acknowledge the complaint in writing to the complainant and provide written notice of the complaint to the President; or
+    the Commission must acknowledge the complaint in writing to the complainant **and their legal representative, if any**, and provide written notice of the complaint to the President; or

-    the Agency must acknowledge the complaint in writing to the complainant and provide written notice of the complaint to the Commission.
+    the Agency must acknowledge the complaint in writing to the complainant **and their legal representative, if any**, and provide written notice of the complaint to the Commission.

   **(11)** The Commission, the RCMP and the Agency are authorized to acknowledge a complaint or otherwise deal with a complainant in a manner that does not reveal, or from which cannot be inferred, information concerning